AWcoder/MisfitsUnited/Constitution.md

    WR | 2 | No Limit
    TE | 1 | No Limit
    FLEX (RB/WR/TE) | 3 | No Limit
-   BE | 18 | N/A
+   BE | 17 | N/A
    IR | 2 | N/A
-   TAXI | 2 | N/A
+   TAXI | 4 | N/A

-NOTE: The Taxi Squad spots will not be added until the 2020 rookie draft is complete.
-The Bench spots will be reduced from 20 to 18 to counterbalance the addition of the taxi squad at the conclusion of the rookie draft.

-2021 and 2022 rules will be changing the taxi and bench roster spots.
+2022 rules will be changing the taxi and bench roster spots.
 See taxi squad rules below for more information.

 <br><br>